izzy-shehan/3002-final-project/README.md

 after comprehensive analysis, we can conclude `factor` to be the _minute_ value of time cubed from 0 (`0^3 = 1`) to 59 (`59^3 = 205379`).

-`pi` is the taylor series approximation of pi expanded by 'factor' terms.
+`pi` is the taylor series approximation of `&pi` expanded by 'factor' terms, where the taylor series is